Brian A. Dixon

 Back to Frank Black

-Brian A. Dixon and Adam Chamberlain are the editors of Back to Frank Black: A Return to Chris Carter’s Millennium.
-The acclaimed volume features a number of behind-the-scenes interviews with cast and crew written by Dixon as well as an original essay from the author: “Second Sight: Profiling, Prophecy, and Deductive Reasoning in Chris Carter’s Millennium.”
-The book is available from Fourth Horseman Press.
+Brian A. Dixon and Adam Chamberlain are the editors of Back to Frank Black: A Return to Chris Carter’s Millennium (2012).
+The acclaimed television retrospective features a number of behind-the-scenes interviews with cast and crew written by Dixon as well as an original essay from the author.